sphinx-gallery/sphinx-gallery/doc/configuration.rst

 The minigallery directive generates a gallery of thumbnails corresponding to the input file strings or object names.
-The ordering of these thumbnails can be set using the ``minigallery_sort_order`` configuration, which takes a sort key function.
-It will be passed the path to the gallery examples (e.g., ``plot_example.py``) as a string and backreference file paths (e.g., ``numpy.exp.examples``), from all the input items.
+The ordering of these thumbnails can be set using the ``minigallery_sort_order`` configuration, which takes a :mod:`sphinx_gallery.sorting` function.
+The sort key is given the paths to the gallery examples (e.g., ``plot_example.py``) and backreference files (e.g., ``numpy.exp.examples``) corresponding to the path and qualified name inputs respectively.
-See :ref:`own_sort_keys` for details on writing your own sort key.

-We recommend using the :class:`sphinx_gallery.sorting.FunctionSortKey` class.
-Below is an example that puts the backreference thumbnails at the end of the list.
+See :ref:`own_sort_keys` for details on writing a custom sort key.
+Here is an example of using :class:`sphinx_gallery.sorting.FunctionSortKey` to wrap a custom sort key that puts the backreference thumbnails at the end of the list:

 .. code-block:: python